 Before you cancel a Membership Rewards earning card from American Express, make sure you don’t lose your points!

 If you cancel a Membership Rewards earning card without opening another Membership Rewards earning card first, you will lose your points.
-So if you ever need to cancel, I suggest either transferring to the partner that you’re most likely to use in the future or opening a no-fee Membership Rewards earning card.
-For a list of Membership Rewards earning cards, click here.
+So if you need to cancel, I suggest either transferring to the partner that you’re most likely to use in the future or opening a no-fee Membership Rewards earning card.

 My final verdict

 Since I already have a premium travel credit card, I decided to cancel my Amex Platinum Card before the annual fee was due.

 I opened the Premier Rewards Gold Card (now known as the Gold Card from American Express)!
-I like the bonus categories on the Gold card and when I signed up, there was no annual fee for the first year.
+I like the bonus categories on the Gold Card and when I opened it, the annual fee was waived the first year.

-If we really miss having the Amex Platinum Card, Ryan can apply for it and receive a sign up bonus since he has never had that card.
+If we really miss having the Amex Platinum Card, Ryan can apply for it and receive a welcome bonus since he has never had that card.

 Update: A few weeks after cancelling, I decided I did not want to miss out on some of the benefits that the Platinum Card provides.
 So Ryan opened one!